Henry Siegel

-Biography
+Early life

-Siegel was born on March 17, 1852, to a Jewish family in Eubigheim, Baden-Württemberg, Germany.
+Siegel was born on March 17, 1852, to a Jewish family in Eubigheim, Kingdom of Württemberg.
 In 1867, he immigrated to the United States where he worked as a clerk by in Washington, D.C., Parkersburg, West Virginia, and Lawrenceburg, Pennsylvania.

+Career

 In 1876, he co-founded Siegel, Hartsfield & Company in Chicago.
 In 1887, he co-founded the Siegel-Cooper Company, also in Chicago, with Frank H. Cooper and Isaac Keim.
 In 1896, Siegel-Cooper opened a store in New York City in the Ladies' Mile Historic District.
 In 1902, Henry Siegel sold the company to one of his major stockholders, Captain Joseph B. Greenhut and his son Benedict J. Greenhut, who merged the store with B. Altman across the street in New York City creating a mega-store.
 In the same year, Siegel bought the Simpson Crawford Company (with one store in New York across the street from Siegel-Cooper) and the Schlesinger and Mayer Company (with one store in Chicago and one store in New York) and moved to New York City.
 In 1905, Siegel founded The Henry Siegel Company and opened a large store in Boston at 600 Washington Street; he also created a holding company, the Siegel Stores Corporation, as the parent for his retail investments in New York, Chicago, and Boston.
 In 1913, Siegel-founded banks which had over 15,000 depositors and were operated in conjunction with his stores collapsed.
 Siegel was convicted and served a short jail sentence for using false financial statements to obtain credit.
 After he served his sentence, he re-opened a haberdashery with one employee.